SEO Blog Post Word Count: Ideal Length for Rankings

 How-to Guides & Tutorials

-How-to content needs to be comprehensive enough to actually teach the reader.
+How-to content needs to actually teach something.
+That takes space.
 Include:

 - Clear step-by-step instructions